RAF Wyton: Intelligence station

 The Joint Forces Intelligence Group (JFIG), a unit which was responsible for the collection of signals, geospatial, imagery and measurement and signature intelligence, moved from Feltham in Middlesex to RAF Wyton in 2013.
 42 Engineer Regiment relocated from Denison Barracks in Hermitage to RAF Wyton to co-locate with the Joint Forces Intelligence Group in July 2014 and No. 1 Intelligence Surveillance Reconnaissance Squadron moved from RAF Marham to Wyton in April 2017.
+In 2014, the staffing of the Pathfinder Building was named the Defence Intelligence Fusion Centre.

 In 2016, JFIG disbanded, and the bulk of its former units and capabilities were re-rolled to establish the National Centre for Geospatial Intelligence.
-The NCGI is a 1-star commanded organisation which in recent years has monitored military and terrorist activities taking place in real time, such as:
+The NCGI is a 1-star commanded organisation, which is also involved in homeland security and played a vital part in the Salisbury poisoning investigation by tracing the Novichok trail.